View Important Safety Information

 Trial Therapy

-If your doctor has prescribed Sucraid® for you, it is either because you have been diagnosed with a sucrase-isomaltase enzyme deficiency or because your doctor suspects the reason why you have frequent GI symptoms is because the sucrase-isomaltase enzymes in your small intestine are not working.
+If your doctor has prescribed Sucraid® for you, it is either because you have been diagnosed with Congenital Sucrase-Isomaltase Deficiency (CSID) or because your doctor suspects the reason why you have frequent GI symptoms is because the sucrase-isomaltase enzymes in your small intestine are not working.
 If that is the case, your doctor wishes to determine if a trial of Sucraid® therapy would help relieve some of your GI symptoms.

 Here’s What You Get